ingo777/generator-icengbp/README.md

 Initiate the generator:

 ```
-$ yo ngbp
+$ yo icengbp
 ```

 ### Sub-Generators

-There's only one subgenerator at the moment
-    ngbp:module
+    icengbp:controller
+    icengbp:service
+    icengbp:directive

 To create a new module...

 ```
+$ yo icengbp:controller "controllerName"
+$ yo icengbp:service "serviceName"
-$ yo ngbp:module "moduleName"
+$ yo icengbp:directive "directiveName"

 ```

 You can specify the root folder of the module via prompt - default is "app".
+DON'T include the controller/service/directive name in this path

 You have to authorize the overwrite of app.js when the subgenerator adds a dependency for your new module (the default is Y, so you can just hit enter at the prompt).
 There's also still a bug with grunt watch that doesn't always see new files in new folders - https://github.com/gruntjs/grunt-contrib-watch/issues/70.
 Stopping and